LennyN95/sweetprojects/README.md

   // the value of the variable text is the text the user set for this field on the project loaded when this code is executed }
 ```
-The getValue method will always return the value set for the active project.
+The `isActive` method returns true, if your projects section is turned on for this project.
+False if not.
+The `getValue` method will always return the value set for the *active project*.

 ## Authors